Engineered immune cells take on rare leukemia in first human trial

 Summary

-This early-phase study tests whether a customized immune cell therapy (anti-CD22 CAR T cells) is safe for people with hairy cell leukemia (classic or variant) that has returned or not responded to standard treatments.
-Up to 27 adults will receive the therapy after mild chemotherapy.
-The goal is to check for side effects and see if the treatment can shrink the cancer.
+This early-phase study tests whether a new type of immunotherapy, called anti-CD22 CAR T cells, is safe for people with hairy cell leukemia (HCL) that has come back or not responded to standard treatments.
+Up to 27 adults will have their own immune cells collected, modified in a lab to recognize and attack cancer cells, and then infused back after mild chemotherapy.
+The main goals are to check for side effects and see if the treatment can shrink tumors.

 Disclaimer Read more